“Every door we passed had a sign on the outside that read, ‘Chemo in progress,’” said Laura Winstead as she remembered being admitted to Cox

 While going through her illness, when people asked Laura what they could do to help she often encouraged them go donate blood and platelets.
 “You really are helping,” she said.

-Now in remission, Laura is back to work with the American Diabetes Association, and she must visit her oncologist annually for the rest of her life.
+Now in remission, Laura is back to work with the Ronald McDonald House Charities of the Ozarks, and she must visit her oncologist annually for the rest of her life.

 Laura and John welcomed another son, Luke, to their family in June.
 “One of the first things they told me was that I wasn’t going to be able to have any more kids,” Laura said.
 Her treatment originally called for radiation, but it wasn’t required after all.
 “This new life and all of the wonderful blessings my family and I have experienced would not be possible without donors like you.
 Not only do you recognize the need, but you take the time out of your busy schedule to do something about it.”